LSSTDESC/nz_data_challenge/docs/index.rst

    # Run the functions you have provided as unit tests
    py.test tests/test_{submission_name}.py

-if this succeeds, you can use a provided script to help you open the pull request for your submission.
+If this succeeds, you can use a provided script to help you open the pull request for your submission.

 ::